+Policy 6-13.2 Increase the resiliency of existing residential and commercial development through structural strengthening, fire safe landscaping, and energy efficiency upgrades.

+Policy 6-13.3 Identify projects as part of capital improvement programs that should consider climate risks and incorporate adaptive design elements and strategies.

+Policy 6-13.4 Provide incentives to promote air pollution reduction, including incentives for developers who go above and beyond applicable requirements and mitigate pollution for facilities and operations that are not otherwise regulated.

-Policy 6-13.5 Mitigate landslide risks in the hills by improving drainage, reconstructing retaining walls, installing netting and vegetation, avoiding clear cutting, and stabilizing the soil after tree clearing, such as with compost and mulch.
+Policy 6-13.5 Mitigate landslide risks by improving drainage, reconstructing retaining walls, installing netting and vegetation, avoiding clear cutting, and stabilizing the soil after tree clearing, such as with compost and mulch.

 Policy 6-13.6 Establish a regular inspection and maintenance cycle for existing physical landslide defenses, including inspections prior to heavy rain events and post-wildfire events.